inadram/CrackingCode/src/main/Moderate/Readme.md

     elements m through n,the entire array would be sorted.
     Minimize n - m(that is, find the smallest such sequence).[[six][106]]
 7. Given any integer, print an English phrase that describes the integer (e.g., "One Thousand, Two Hundred Thirty Four"). [[seven][107]]
 8. You are given an array of integers (both positive and negative).
 Find the contiguous sequence with the largest sum.
 Return the sum. [[eighth][108]]
+9. Design a method to find the frequency of occurrences of any given word in a book[[nine][109]]